Is it better to stay at the Four Seasons or the Breakers?

 The beach.

 Ah, that beautiful beach.
 If you get up early and are lucky enough to grab one of the front row beach chairs, it is lovely.
-Sometimes you will get a doofus with a cell phone who will have a loud conversation on it on his beach chair but most are respectful of the need for quiet beach time and will take their calls elsewhere.
+Sometimes you will get a doofus with a cell phone who will have a loud conversation on it on his beach chair, but most people are respectful of the need for quiet beach time and will take their calls elsewhere.
 And you can take a short, lovely walk to Worth Beach for a Kilwin’s ice cream or lunch.

 The beach at the Breakers is narrower and not as pretty as the Four Seasons.
 As with all of Florida resort properties, the beach is public, so the hotel is limited in how close to the water the chairs can be set up.